Family Vacation in Vietnam

-This is an account of our trip to Vietnam in August and September of 2009.
+This is an account of our family trip to Vietnam with 2 kids in August and September.
 We traveled the country from north to south, visiting Hanoi, Ninh Binh, Hue, Danang, Hoi An, Nha Trang, Dalat, Mui Ne, Saigon and the Mekong Delta.

 Age of kids during trip: 3 and 6.